 - Tuberculosis, active and untreated—Should not be used in patients with these conditions.

-This section provides information on the proper use of a number of products that contain varicella virus vaccine.
+This section provides information on the proper use of a number of products that contain varicella virus vaccine, live.
 It may not be specific to Varilrix.
 Please read with care.

 Tell your doctor that you or your child have received this vaccine: